EricGebhart/Simple_Process_REPL/README.md

 ### Handshake function

 Keeping this here, so it is findable in multiple ways.

+The handshake function is defined in the device module which is imported into the _dev_ namespace.
+Therefore, more help is available like this.

 See also:
  * `help dev` to get help for the dev namespace, which has imported the device extension module.
- * `showin device` to see the Stateful data used by the device namespace
+ * `show device` to see the Stateful data used by the device namespace
- * `showin config device` to see the configuration data used by the device namespace
+ * `show config/device` to see the configuration data used by the device namespace

 Handshake is a generic function that is a bit more complicated.
 It manages an interaction with a device.
 Everything _handshake_